-42. The conclusion is that the reserves of the Council are adequate to cope with the financial risks the Council faces in 2017/18 but that savings will be needed in subsequent years to bring the budget back into balance in the medium term.
-There are particular concerns about the new rating list which have been exacerbated by changes to transitional relief and the appeals system, also until all of the old business rates appeals are resolved these will continue to represent a significant risk.
+39. The conclusion is that the reserves of the Council are adequate to cope with the financial risks the Council faces in 2018/19 but that savings will be needed in subsequent years to bring the budget back into balance in the medium term.
+There are particular concerns about the delivery of the savings from transformation, the introduction of a new system of "Fair Funding" and the difficulties of estimating income from the retention of business rates.